 UMOS, a non-profit advocacy organization, provides programs and services which improve the employment, educational, health and housing opportunities of under-served populations.

 UMOS began as a single-focused, single state, migrant and seasonal farm worker serving agency only.
 Today, UMOS offers diverse programs and services to diverse populations with a diverse staff.
 Currently, UMOS operates 40+ programs with more than $25 million grant and performance-based contracts from federal, state, and local funding sources.

 The UMOS corporate offices are located in Milwaukee, Wisconsin.
-UMOS programs operate throughout the state of Wisconsin, as well as in Minnesota, Missouri, and Texas, along with a housing consortium in an eight-state area.
+UMOS programs operate throughout the state of Wisconsin, as well as in Florida, Minnesota, Missouri, and Texas, along with a housing consortium in an eight-state area.